happycod3r/WinGPT/docs/README.md

 #### [Embeddings](#embeddings)

-Embeddings can be created from within WinGTP as well.
+Embeddings can be created from within WinGPT as well.
 Since embeddings tend to be really long it may take a second to recieve the response.
 I will be working on execution speed and other issues in the near future.
 As with images and transcriptions, remember to choose the correct model for the job.